 As we’ve shown you in an earlier example, WordPress lets you completely reorder how information is displayed in widgetized areas like your site’s sidebars, footers and navigation menus with just a few clicks of your mouse, using drag-and-drop technology …

 (Rearranging sidebar elements using widgets can improve your site’s visitor experience)

 In the above screenshot, for example, you can see that we have rearranged the layout in the sidebar menu by switching the search and testimonial sections.
 As you now know, this was easily done by dragging and dropping the widgets into different positions inside the sidebar widget area.

 Rearranging sidebar elements using widgets can improve your site’s user experience.

 Now … what about the widgets themselves?
 Can the widgets be customized instead of simply added, removed and rearranged?

-While some widgets are “fixed” in the sense that they provide little to no customizing options, other than to add something like an optional title to the widget as shown in the example below …
+While some widgets are “fixed” in the sense that they provide little to no customizable options, other than to add something like an optional title to the widget as shown in the example below …

-Using WP Widgets
+Using WordPress Widgets